Singpass Developer Docs

 Client JWK Requirements

-Clients are expected to provide public keys to Singpass in the JWK format.
+Clients are expected to provide public keys to Singpass in the format.
 These public keys will be used in the following (non-exhaustive) scenarios:

 The client must provide the public key(s) during onboarding, and they can do so only via ONE of the following forms: